xaihang/maitastybites/README.md

 # Mai Tasty Bites

 ## Description
-MaiTastyBites is a website application that focuses on cooking, recipes, tips, and tricks for different Asian cuisines.
+Mai Tasty Bites is a website application that focuses on cooking, recipes, tips, and tricks for different Asian cuisines.
 Users can sign up to the website or view it as a guest, and they have the ability to add, edit, and delete their own recipes, as well as like and share them with others.

 ---